 - Switch to the paddle attachment, add the vanilla extract and continue beating on medium-high speed until your frosting start to have stiff peaks.
 Beat for about 3-5 minutes.

 - Original frosting recipe from Martha Stewart has been adapted over the years

-- The utensils have to be grease-free, wipe down your bowls, whisks and spatulas with vinegar prior to starting
+- The utensils have to be grease-free, wipe down your bowls, whisks and spatulas with vinegar or lemon juice prior to starting

 - Use a candy thermometer for the most accurate temperature.